himmAllRight/himmAllRight-source/content/post/setup-optifine-minecraft-flatpak.md

 <center>
 <a href="/img/posts/setup-optifine-minecraft-flatpak/diy_launcher.png">
 <img alt="Creating a new minecraft launcher install" src="/img/posts/setup-optifine-minecraft-flatpak/diy_launcher.png" style="max-width: 100%;"/></a>
-<div class="caption">Select Optifine in the Minecraft Launcher</div>
+<div class="caption">Creating a Minecraft launcher for Optifine</div>
 </center>

-If for some reason optifine *is not* an option, a custom installer can be added.
-To create a new install, click *Installations* at the top of the launcher, and hit the *New* button.
+If for some reason optifine *is not* an option, a custom launcher can be added.
+To create one, click *Installations* at the top of the launcher, and hit the *New* button.
 From that window, give the install a name and select your latest Optifine version from the drop-down menu.
-If optifine isn't an option, then it wasn't installed correctly or in the right location.
+If optifine isn't an option, it likely wasn't installed correctly or in the right location.

-Lastly, remember to once again switch the *Game Directory* to the location of the flatpak minecraft folder we've been using.
-Hit *Create* and switch to it.
+Lastly, remember to *once again* switch the *Game Directory* to the location of the flatpak minecraft folder we've been using.
+Hit *Create* and switch to the new profile.

 ### Shaders

-The main motivation behind adding Optifine, is to be able to use shaders.
-With Optifine all configured, what's finish what we came here for.
+The main motivation behind adding Optifine is the ability to use shaders.
+With Optifine all configured, lets finish what we came here for.

 #### Download

-First, obtain a shader.
+First, find a shader.
 I have been using the [BSL](https://bitslablab.com/bslshaders/) shader pack and love it.
 It keeps a more 'classic' minecraft style, without changing too much.
 However, it improves key visuals like the lighting, water, and  swaying plants.